jstoor-elf/Symmetra-keyboard-layout/README.md

 ## Visualization Pipeline

-The pipeline converts your QMK `keymap.c` into a visual representation of all layers.
-First, the official QMK CLI tool `qmk c2json` generates a JSON file from the keymap.
-A custom Python script (`qmkjson2yaml.py`) then converts this JSON into YAML, adding readable layer names and symbolic representations for special keys.
-Finally, the external tool `keymap-drawer` reads the YAML and produces an SVG diagram of the keyboard.
-All generated files are saved in the `Results` folder.
+This pipeline turns your QMK keymap.c into a visual representation of all layers. qmk c2json generates a JSON file, a custom Python script (qmkjson2yaml.py) converts it to YAML with readable layer names and symbolic keys, and keymap-drawer produces the SVG.

+The shell script qmk_viz.sh automates all steps: creating a temporary symlink, generating JSON and YAML, and producing the SVG.

 **Dependencies:**
 - QMK CLI (`qmk c2json`)
-- Python 3
 - `keymap-drawer` Python module
 - Custom Python script: `qmkjson2yaml.py`
+- Shell script: `qmk_viz.sh`